tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    This class is used to access a DVD-Audio.
    It contains a collection of titlesets.
-   Each titleset contains a list of :class:`DVDATitle` objects, and each :class:`DVDATitle` contains a list of :class:`DVDATrack` objects.
+   Each titleset contains a list of :class:`audiotools.dvda.DVDATitle` objects, and each :class:`audiotools.dvda.DVDATitle` contains a list of :class:`audiotools.dvda.DVDATrack` objects.
    ``audio_ts_path`` is the path to the DVD-Audio's ``AUDIO_TS`` directory, such as ``/media/cdrom/AUDIO_TS``.
    ``device`` is the path to the DVD-Audio's mount device,